 2. Taste and Community: The cultural origins of personal experience

-Professor Jennifer A. McMahon is Chief Investigator and Team Leader of an ARC Discovery Grant funded for $251,100 over three years, from 2015-2017.
-The project, entitled Taste and Community: the cultural origins of personal experience, brings together philosophers from America, Canada and Australia, and visual artists from Australia, to explore the processes through which artistic value and meaning are attributed to artworks and how imaginative constructs can motivate ethical or socially oriented behaviour.
-The research will be disseminated through an issue of the Australasian Philosophical Review edited by McMahon, an anthology of papers also edited by McMahon, and a website including podcasts of workshop presentations, links to talks given in the Art Gallery of NSW by team members in 2017 and links to artworks created by the Australian artists involved in the project.
+Professor Jennifer A. McMahon is Chief Investigator and Team Leader of an ARC Discovery Grant ($251,100) for 2015-2017.
+Entitled Taste and Community: the cultural origins of personal experience, the project brings together philosophers from America, Canada and Australia with visual artists from Australia to explore the processes through which artistic value and meaning are attributed to artworks and how imaginative constructs can motivate ethical or socially oriented behaviour.
+The research will be disseminated through an issue of the Australasian Philosophical Review and an anthology of papers (edited by McMahon), as well as a website featuring podcasts of workshop presentations, links to talks given in the Art Gallery of NSW, and links to artworks created by the Australian artists involved in the project.
 Both the philosophical writing and the artworks will reflect the exchanges and interaction between philosophy and art that take place during the project.

 3. Other Worlds: Forms of World Literature

-Anthony Uhlmann, Alexis Wright, Ben Etherington, Gail Jones (Writing and Society Research Centre), J.M.
-Coetzee and Nicholas Jose (University of Adelaide) lead on ARC Discover Project called Other Worlds: Forms of World Literature.
+J.M.
+Coetzee and Nicholas Jose (University of Adelaide), along with Anthony Uhlmann, Alexis Wright, Ben Etherington, and Gail Jones (Writing and Society Research Centre, University of Western Sydney) are leading an ARC Discovery Project called Other Worlds: Forms of World Literature.
 This project aims to develop an innovative approach to deepening our understanding of the concept of world literature and the capacities of literary form.
 It begins with the interests of four eminent Australian writers – Alexis Wright, Nicholas Jose, Gail Jones and J.M.
 Coetzee – and examines them critically.
 The premise is that creative writing is itself a way thinking, and that new possibilities arise from the exchange between literary criticism and literary practice.
 This will involve critical and creative dialogues between indigenous and non-indigenous Australia, Argentina, China, and England affording a unique opportunity to examine how Australian writing might meaningfully be considered in the terms of world literature.

 Cultural exchange is crucial to developing relationships between Australia and its partners.
 This project supports basic research that aims to foster the international competitiveness of Australian literary scholarship in addressing major theoretical questions around the role and value of literature.
 It will involve some of our best writers, staging collaborative international workshops, research and publications that will examine the idea of world literature and the capacities of literary form.